 - pulp_redis: install and start Redis for Pulp 3.

 - pulp_webserver: install, configure, start, and enable a front-end web server that combines pulp_api and pulp_content into 1 service.

 - pulp_workers: install, configure, and set the state of pulp workers.

 - pulp_devel: installs useful tools and adds some config files for a Pulp 3 development environment.

-pulp_installer also is equipped with these prereq roles that perform additional tasks to install specific plugins:
+pulp_installer also is equipped with these helper roles for pulp_common: